ssever23/SilentSpeak/README.md

 # SilentSpeak
 This project processes videos of a single person speaking and generates natural-sounding audio output.
 The pipeline works in four main steps:

+0. **Lip Movement Detection** – The video is analyzed for the presence of lip movements; the pipeline is only activated if a speaker is detected.

 1. **Speech Extraction** – Lip movements are analyzed to extract the spoken text.

 2. **Text Refinement** – An LLM cleans and improves the extracted text for readability and accuracy.